 Six new startups join the CITRIS Foundry portfolio of science-driven companies

-After another highly-competitive selection round that attracted applicants from around the country, CITRIS Foundry welcomes six exciting startups into our program at UC Berkeley.
-The Spring 2018 cohort is commercializing new inventions and innovations for battery production, interactivity on the web, drug discovery, energy grid flexibility, and human contraception.
+Following another highly-competitive selection round that attracted applicants from around the country, CITRIS Foundry welcomes six new startups into our program at UC Berkeley.
+The Spring 2018 cohort is commercializing inventions and innovations in battery production, interactivity on the web, drug discovery, human contraception, and energy grid flexibility.

-Our high-touch program selects for the most interesting and potentially transformative technologies within a given sector.
-The Foundry’s thesis is focused on big leaps and rigorous science, rather than incremental improvements or fleeting buzzwords.
-We conduct months of deep technical diligence with each startup to ensure that the technology and the team are ready to meet the market.
-The technical chops and entrepreneurial energy of the spring cohort are astounding, including a duo who built their own battery fablab (Coreshell Technologies) and a recent graduate student who cracked the nut of collecting granular, in-home energy demand data in untapped regions of Latin America (threestone analytics).
+Our program selects for the most interesting and potentially transformative technologies within a given sector.
+The Foundry’s thesis is built upon big leaps and rigorous science, rather than incremental improvements or fleeting buzzwords.
+We conduct months of technical diligence with each startup to ensure the technology and team are ready to meet the market.
+The entrepreneurial energy of the spring cohort is remarkable, including a duo who built their own battery fablab (Coreshell Technologies) and graduate student who ran months of hardware trials in Latin America to crack the nut of collecting granular, in-home energy demand data (Threestone Analytics).

-We’re excited to share this preview of our newest companies with Foundry supporters:
+We’re excited to share this cohort preview with Foundry supporters:

-engageLively is a hosted web service for end-users to create dynamic, interactive content (i.e., simulations, animations, interactive visualizations) on the web and embedded in presentation tools. engageLively makes the creation of dynamic, interactive content as easy as inserting PowerPoint animation or resizing images.
-Anyone who does slide presentations, writes a blog, has a website, does dynamic visualizations, or even sends interactive greeting cards can use this technology.
+engageLively is a hosted web service for end-users to create dynamic, interactive content (i.e., simulations, animations, interactive visualizations) on the web or embedded in presentation tools.

 YourChoice Therapeutics is revolutionizing contraceptives for women by developing a promising, non-hormonal contraceptive product.
 The technology is based on the “molecular condom” concept: the active compound inhibits vigorous sperm motility and prevents sperm from fertilizing the egg.